Real Estate15 min read

 Seller's Agent:

-• Represents seller who is the client
+• Represents the seller, who is the client

 • Owes undivided loyalty, reasonable care, disclosure, obedience, confidentiality, accounting